Chelsea loanee Victorien Angban joins Metz in £6m deal, as promotion clause is activated | Goal.com

 Angban has been a significant part of his side's promotion push operating as a midfielder, racking up 30 appearances in all competitions, scoring once and assisting twice.

-The Ivory Coast international departs having never played a competitive game for Chelsea having officially joined as an 18-years-old in 2015 before immediately moving on loan.
+The Ivory Coast international departs having never played a competitive game for Chelsea after joining as an 18-year-old in 2015 before immediately moving on loan.

 He has been on three other loan moves before making his way to France, where he signed a one-year extension should the move have not been made permanent.